Question (Q): How do I find answers to my questions?

 Alan Schwartz has trained & assessed 1,000’s of people for qualifications & AIPM RegPM (professional certification).

-Q: Will I receive my qualification at the end of a three or four day course?
+Q: Will I receive my qualification at the end of a two, three or four day course?

 A: After all requirements are met by end of course ie completion of activities / deliverables including an Assessment Record Book.
 However, the qualification (Certificate IV, Diploma, Advanced Diploma Certificate) is typically issued within about one week of submitting evidence.
 It takes anything from ten to 250 hours to complete post-workshop activities (ie templates and ARB as outlined above) hours depending upon several factors including experience, work pace, tasks completed in the workshop, use of workplace evidence etc.